rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 categories = ["userdoc"]
 images  = ["images/RsyncOSX/master/intro/main.png"]
 +++
+RsyncOSX is a GUI ontop of the command line utility rsync.
 Rsync is a file-based synchronization and backup tool.
-There is no custom solution for the backup archive.
+There is no custom solution for the synchronized archive.
 You can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.

  - [getting and installing RsyncOSX](/post/rsyncosx/)
  - [there is a changelog](/post/changelog/)